PlanitarInc/registrator/README.md

 # Registrator

 > Changes!
 Obviously we moved the repo.
 There is also a new build/release system that lets anybody propose a release with a PR.
 The old `progrium/registrator` repo on Docker Hub points here, but builds are no longer automated after this release.
-More changes listed [here](https://github.com/gliderlabs/registrator/releases/tag/v5).
-Join `#gliderlabs` on Freenode to discuss!
+More changes listed [here](https://github.com/PlanitarInc/registrator/releases/tag/v5).
+Join `#PlanitarInc` on Freenode to discuss!

 Service registry bridge for Docker